 Prior to working on her year one Art Place project, Christine Mockett had been seeking new ways to grow her fibre arts practice but did not have the resources available to do so.
 Through Art Place she became more equipped to offer community engaged arts workshops and built strong ties within in the non-profit community.
 Since her residency at the Amethyst Women’s Centre, Christine has continued to work with the organization to provide new programming to its clients, and she has been successful in securing new community engaged arts projects with Somerset West Community Health Centre.

 Founded on providing collaborative arts experiences, Art Place helped emerging community engaged artists become more established and provided established artists with paid opportunities to practice their art.
 The program challenged both the Arts Council, the artist and community partners to work together, and collectively this work has established a dynamic and quickly evolving community engaged arts community.

-Over the las three years, the Arts Council realised that longer residencies are required for artists to develop and have lasting impact within the non-profit community.
+Over the last three years, the Arts Council realized that longer residencies are required for artists to develop and have lasting impact within the non-profit community.
 Should the Arts Council wish to further foster the community engaged arts in Ottawa funding for longer term projects needs to be established.